anvaka/what-people-google/README.md

 # How it is made?

-For each states, I collected top 10 autosuggestions from Google.
-Then I use topojson and D3 to render them on a map.
+For each state, I collected top 10 autosuggestions from Google.
+I use topojson and D3 to render map.
 You can explore source code starting from the [`index.js`](https://github.com/anvaka/what-people-google/blob/master/index.js) file.
 Below is a little bit more context.

 ## Queries suggestions